MatheusHenrique200302/Angular-TodoList-APP/README.md

-# AngularAuth
+# Angular TodoList App
-Angular project Created using Angular,Express.js,Node.js and MongoDB, using JSON Web Token Authentication, develop along with the Youtube series  by Codevolution (avaliable [Here](https://www.youtube.com/watch?v=ozXGkqpzo_A&list=PLC3y8-rFHvwg2RBz6UplKTGIXREj9dV0G)).
+Angular project Created using Angular,Express.js,Node.js and MongoDB, using JSON Web Token Authentication

-If you're looking for a Angular tutorial about authentication, give it a try!

-In this project, when you visit the page, you land on the events page/component, that have some dummy events with lorem ipsum descriptions, you can't reach the 'members' page/component unless you have a account logged in, to check that, try logging in with the email "a@a.com" and with the password "123".

-# DO NOT REGISTER REAL PERSONAL INFO, THERES PRATICALLY NONE SECURITY IN THIS PROJECT, SOME SMART PEOPLE CAN GET ACCESS TO THE INFO YOU PUT IN THERE, I AM NOT RESPONSIBLE FOR ANY INFO THAT CAN GET STOLEN
+This project was created to expand my personal knowledge of Angular and the M.E.A.N stack

+in this project you can create tasks, check them and delete them, keep in mind that you need a to register in order to use the app, you can create yours by clicking in the "Register" option in the navigation bar, I highly recommend you to not use any real and sensitive information when creating you account,since this app is made for learning purposes only and has little to none security.
+If you don't want to register any information, you can try logging in with the email "a@a.com" and with the password "123".